A Leader in Pediatric Epilepsy Care

 Miami Children’s Brain Institute

 is a nationally recognized leader in caring for children and infants with epilepsy.
 The South Florida-based program offers the latest medical and surgical interventions to help children with epileptic seizures.
-For children whose seizures cannot be controlled medically, the program has among the largest experience in the nation in providing epilepsy surgery for children, including the latest minimally invasive pediatric surgical methods.
+For children whose seizures cannot be controlled medically, the program has among the largest experience in the nation in providing pediatric epilepsy surgery, including the latest minimally invasive surgical methods for children.

 The program has received patients from nearly 30 countries and 25 U.S. states seeking the latest epilepsy care and treatments for children and infants.

 The Comprehensive Epilepsy Center at MCH is designated a National Association of Epilepsy Centers Level IV Center.

 The Miami Children’s Brain Institute is ranked 8th in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.
 No other program in the Southeast ranks higher.

 Reasons to Choose MCH for Pediatric Epilepsy Care